TheMetaGuy/Type-Analyser/readme.md

 - *Objects with toString() Overridden:** The built-in `toString()` method, which all objects have, is essential to determining an object's type.
 If this is overridden by custom code, the ability to correctly determine the object's type is compromised therefore `getTypeOf` returns `unknown` in these cases.
 You can still use `toString()` to retrieve the value set by the custom code.

-- *Custom Classes with [Symbol.toStringTag]:** If custom classes have `[Symbol.toStringTag]` set, Type-Master will return the class name rather than the toStringTag value.
+- *Custom Classes with [Symbol.toStringTag]:** If custom classes have `[Symbol.toStringTag]` set, TypeAnalyser will return the class name rather than the toStringTag value.
 This design is intentional.
 If you want to retrieve the custom tag, `[Symbol.toStringTag]` will still return whatever value was set.

 - *Object Types with [Symbol.toStringTag]:** Actual `Object` types with `[Symbol.toStringTag]` set will have that value returned for the type of the object

 **Rationale**
-The goal of Type-Master is to reveal the intrinsic underlying 'type' of an object.
+The goal of TypeAnalyser is to reveal the intrinsic underlying 'type' of an object.
 For built-in types and custom objects, using `[Symbol.toStringTag]` doesn't alter that.
 However, we consider actual `Object` types an exception and return the `[Symbol.toStringTag]` value.
 This is because JavaScript's type system returns 'object' for all Objects, making it impossible to distinguish one type of custom Object from another without using `[Symbol.toStringTag]`.

 Note that `[Symbol.toStringTag]` and `toString()` values are always accessible to you.
-Type-Master simply provides you with additional type information you wouldn't otherwise have.
+TypeAnalyser simply provides you with additional type information you wouldn't otherwise have.

 <br>